abhinjata/sql-on-c/README.md

 # sql-on-c
-A very wanky RDBMS on C, completely vibe coded for a college DS course.
+A very wanky RDBMS on C for a college DS course.

 ## Building SQL (or a pretty similar RDBMS Application) on C